guilamu/gf-chained-select-enhancer/README.md

 ## Acknowledgements

-Thanks to the GravityWiz team for helping me through the years with anything related to Gravity Forms!
+A million thanks to the wizards from [GravityWiz](https://gravitywiz.com/) (David, Samuel, Matt, Saif, you're the bests!) for helping me through the years with anything related to Gravity Forms!